dafral/Project2_Minimap_Research/README.md

 ### TODO 3
 Let's draw now the minimap.
 First of all we should draw the terrain.
 You have all the information in a vector so it should be easy to do that.
 Use the Blit function from the render to do this.

 Remember we have to translate all the coordinates to our mini-map.
 Choose a ratio you think it fits and doesn't look weird.
+And of course remember to place the minimap in a position where you think it can fit, don't put it on the middle of the screen or out of the camera.

 All the SDL_Rects are already created, they are called green, blue, yellow and red.